eshnd/optimized-processing/README.md

 7. select the prose.jar file from this repo
 8. click ok
 9. apply changes and click ok again
-10. you can now run all processing methods using intelliJ or any other java editor without needing to use the provided IDE which isn't the greatest
-11. you can use the template file included as a starting point
+10. you can use the template file included as a starting point